 Todo was composed by Christelle Durandy, one of our lead singers.
 She told me “Enthusiasm and openness should always be a part of the equation when it comes to sharing musical experiences.”
 This song captures that sentiment.
 It’s one of my favorite songs on the CD because of its positive feeling and because Christelle’s writing and arranging of the song are so crafted.
 There have been many nights after playing this song I could not get the chorus out of my head!

-The music and lyrics are joyful, uplifting.
-Is that a conscious decision or did it just happen?
+TP: The music and lyrics are joyful, uplifting.
+Was that a conscious decision or, did it just happen?

 COCOMAMA (TRUTH REVOLUTION RECORDS)